RomainLafont/fundev/github_app/README.md

     Ensure your .env file is correctly configured before starting the server.
     Use Smee.io to forward GitHub webhooks to your local development environment.
+    If you're changing permissions to a github app, you should reinstall the app in projects using it.

 ## Troubleshooting